raloliver/vuephoto/README.md

 ## v-on and v-bind

 - `v-on` from template to controller (two-way-data-binding).
-This directive performs an event association that flows from the view to the data source.
-Any change to the data source will update the view associated with it, as long as there is an association via v-bind.
+This directive performs an event association that flows from the view to the controller.
+Any change to the controller will update the view associated with it, as long as there is an association via v-bind.
+- events: ``v-on:input`, `v-on:dblclick`
+- You may want to use `@` instead `v-on`, example: `@input`

+> `:` it is from controller to view and `@` it is from view to controller

-The v-bind directive makes an association that flows from the data source to the view.
-Any change to the data source will cause the view to be updated to represent the new value.
-The v-on directive performs an event association that flows from the view to the data source.
+The v-bind directive makes an association that flows from the controller to the view.
+Any change to the controller will cause the view to be updated to represent the new value.
+The v-on directive performs an event association that flows from the view to the controller.
 For the changes made by v-on to be updated in the view, it is necessary to combine v-on with v-bind.